arthmis/vitess-website/content/en/docs/22.0/user-guides/configuration-advanced/createlookupvindex.md

 </br>

-If we look at the [VSchema](../../../reference/features/vschema/) for the `customer.corder` table, we will see there is a `hash` index on the `customer_id` column:
+If we look at the [VSchema](../../../reference/features/vschema/) for the `customer.corder` table, we will see there is a `xxhash` index on the `customer_id` column:

 ```json